What Aurora is

 Where Aurora sits in the market

-At $0.0260, Aurora carries a market capitalization of $16.62M.
-Around $349.79K changes hands across exchanges in a typical 24-hour window.
-That is a turnover of about 2.10% of the float — a healthy level of activity for an asset this size.
+At $0.0153, Aurora carries a market capitalization of $9.75M.
+Around $164.36K changes hands across exchanges in a typical 24-hour window.
+That is a turnover of about 1.69% of the float — on the quieter side, which can mean thinner liquidity for large orders.

 What the price history shows